Locations:

 What happens after balloon sinuplasty?

-• One year after the procedure: Follow-up appointment including nasal endoscopy and general assessment of your nose health.
+• One year after the procedure: Follow-up appointment including nasal endoscopy and general assessment of your nose health

 Risks / Benefits

-What are the benefits of balloon sinuplasty to treat chronic rhinosinusitis?
+What are the benefits of balloon sinuplasty?

 What are the risks or complications of this procedure?